OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-03.md

 ## 2 Corinthians 3:17

-Now the Lord is the Spirit, and where the Spirit of the Lord is, there is freedom.
+The Lord is the Spirit, and where the Spirit of the Lord resides, there is freedom.

 ## 2 Corinthians 3:18